edrossiter/Hexcalc/README.md

 # Hexcalc
 Calculate decimal, hexadecimal, octal, binary, and character values based on an inputted value.
-Or alternatively calculate the total of two hexadecimal values added or subtracted together.
+Or, alternatively calculate the total of two hexadecimal values added or subtracted together.
 ## Getting Started
 These instructions will get a copy of the project up and running on your local machine.
 ### Prerequisites